 Why Python is the Ideal Choice for Final Year Projects?

-Before You Begin: Preparing for Your Python Project
+Before You Begin: Project Selection Guidance

 1. Tools and Libraries You’ll Need

-- Flask or Django for web development.
+- You will utilise Django or Flask for web development.

-- Scikit-learn for machine learning algorithms.
+- Scikit-learn will be used for machine learning algorithm libraries.

-- BeautifulSoup or Selenium for web scraping.
+- You will use BeautifulSoup or Selenium for web scraping.

-- OpenCV for computer vision tasks.
+- You will utilise OpenCV for computer vision.

 2. Choosing the Right Project